Overview

 The Merchant Site calls the Hosted API to initiate the transaction.
 Request includes merchant credentials, order details, and customer information.

-Once the payment is processed, the Customer is redirected back to the Merchant Site via: Success URL (payment successful), Fail URL (payment failed), Cancel URL (payment cancelled by customer).
+Once the payment is processed, the Customer is redirected back to the Merchant Site via Success, Fail, or Cancel URL.

 Finally, an IPN (Instant Payment Notification) will be sent for server-to-server notification after a successful transaction to ensure reliability.
 To ensure reliability, always set ipn_url